 The image below shows 3 main KPIs.
 Each KPI needed a minimum of 3 individual visuals to complete the image.
 This is time consuming and not efficient when aligning and managing visuals.

-The New PowerBI KPI Card
+The New PowerBI KPI Card with line chart

 The latest update brings the “New Power BI KPI Card with References and Line Chart,” a significant improvement over both previous versions.
 This new KPI Card boasts several key features: